 2. It's more than just the tools

-In our reality, putting the best product in the market in the hands of an immature organization (or vice-versa) isn’t likely to create the best outcomes.
-Yet, I’ve encountered so many teams who think that the next shiny tool can be a “silver bullet” that solves all their problems.
+This mindset can be seen across many disciplines, including service management, when in reality, putting the best product in the market in the hands of an immature organization (or vice-versa) isn’t likely to create the best outcomes.
+Yet, many teams think that the next shiny tool can be a “silver bullet” that solves all their problems.
 And maybe it can.
 But they will then face a new set of challenges and problems that’ll require the next shiny tool.
-And so on, ab absurdum.

-So, back to the earlier ITIL 4 guiding principle, “Focus on Value.”
-What outcome are we trying to create, and for whom?
+When we consider the earlier ITIL 4 guiding principle, “Focus on Value,” what outcome are we trying to create, and for whom?
 Having a cutting-edge tool (hardware or software) might be valuable and exciting to use, but does it appreciably move the needle for end-users?
 What about other stakeholder groups?

-A solution like Jira Service Management is specifically designed to alleviate all your G.A.S. symptoms.
+A solution like Jira Service Management is specifically designed to alleviate all GAS symptoms.
 This service and incident management software comes outfitted with tools that flex and adapt to your needs to appease the gear-obsessed who are always searching for the next-best thing.
-As an organization grows, they need a solution that gives enables teams to grow together, flexibly, in their own way.
+As your organization grows, you need a solution that enables teams to grow together, in their own way.
 A suite of collaborative tools and customizable features — from communication, to the Help Center portal, to workflows, to knowledge base articles —is an investment in a solution that grows with you.